Email Template Guidelines

 - Announcements for University services, programs or products that are free.

-If the message’s primary purpose is commercial, it must follow CAN-SPAM Act requirements.
-If its primary purpose is transactional or relational, it may not have false or misleading routing information, but is otherwise exempt from CAN-SPAM Act requirements.
+If your message's primary purpose is transactional or relational, it may not have false or misleading routing information, but is otherwise exempt from CAN-SPAM Act requirements.

 Even if your email is exempt from the CAN-SPAM Act, it can be best practice to follow the general requirements.
 In summary, the email must: